 & Tom McEvoy

-In 1747, Benjamin Franklin formed the Associated Regiment of the Foot (the “Associators”) for the protection of settlers as they moved west from Philadelphia into what was thought to be hostile Indian territory.
+In 1747, Benjamin Franklin formed the Associated Regiment of the Foot (the “Associators”) for the protection of settlers as they moved west from Philadelphia into what was thought to be dangerous territory.
 Men from the West Chester area joined the “Associators” in what would eventually become today’s BRAVO Company, 1st Battalion, 111th Infantry, 56th Stryker Brigade Combat Team.
 Over the period of time from then until now this, and all the previous National Guard units, have served in every armed conflict the Country has been engaged in.

 In the early 1900’s a young graduate from Bucknell University, John C. Groff, came to West Chester to practice law.
 Recognizing his duty to America, Groff joined the Army and served in both the Mexican Border Campaign and World War I. Upon returning to West Chester after his WW1 service he was instrumental in the 1916 construction of the Armory on North High Street.
 The Armory was designed by Philadelphia architect Philip C. Johnson, who designed a number of armories in SE Pennsylvania.
 It was named the Major John C. Groff Memorial Armory shortly after his death in 1928.